-Barby and Onley is a split parish village in the Daventry District of Northamptonshire.
+Barby and Onley is a split parish village in the Daventry Area of West Northamptonshire.

 It is located approximately 5 miles south of Rugby and 7 miles north of Daventry with Barby situated on a hilltop overlooking the Rainsbrook and Leam valleys and Onley 1½ miles to the west on the valley floor.
 The parish has a resident population of approximately 1,250 with 546 houses including 94 at Onley.

 The Oxford Canal runs between Barby and Onley.
-The parish contains a garden centre, a pub, a general shop and post office, a Church of England primary school, two Village Halls, a woodturning company, two marinas (Barby Moorings and Dunchurch Pools Marina) and a clay pigeon shooting club (Barby Sporting Club).
+The parish contains a garden centre, a pub, a general shop and post office, a Church of England primary school, two Village Halls, two marinas (Barby Moorings and Dunchurch Pools Marina) and a clay pigeon shooting club (Barby Sporting Club).

 The excellent village sports field, home to Barby Cricket Club, is located opposite the windmill on Longdown Lane and the club runs successful men's, women's and junior sides.